-Guided by my taste for science and my love for nature, I completed studies in pharmacy with a doctorate thesis on “Computer imagery in scientific films”.
-Following my passion for the visual arts, I went to study at the Art Center College of Design (Los Angeles, USA) where I graduated in Cinema and Computer Graphics (always that duality arts and sciences!)
+Guided by my taste for science and my love for nature, I completed studies in pharmacy.
+Following my passion for the visual arts, I went to study Cinema and Computer Graphics in California.

 In the United States for 10 years, I directed and filmed music videos and commercials.

 In 1992, the directing of a documentary portrait of trumpeter Wynton Marsalis (Playing Through The Changes) marked a turning point in my career: now I want to film reality, and in particular the indigenous cultures, encountered on this shoot.

 In 1998, a first documentary Red Apple Inside Out follows the life of a Native American family on the road to Powwows: Lavan Martineau, a white adopted in his childhood by an old Indian païute, travels with his daughters, teaching them to decipher Indian petroglyphs and protect a disappearing culture.

 The themes of heritage, transmission and identity are revealed in this project.
 Conducted as a personal quest, it will lead me to other projects of the same nature.
 I’m developing a trilogy with three generations of that same païute family.